Christmas in London: Where to go and what to see

 When we look for festive sparkle, it’s a no-brainer to head to Regent Street.
 Once you have that done and dusted, take a detour to elegant Bond Street and funky Carnaby Street for impressive lights that are a little bit different.
 For a more timeless opulence, head to Mount Street where the seriously twinkly lights are set off by a spectacular Christmas tree at the Connaught.
 Pop by Claridge’s to check out their lobby Christmas tree, this year designed by Diane von Furstenberg.
 A sculptured six-metre blue iridescent tree is illuminated with glass spheres and hearts.
 All set off with over 8,000 hand painted silver-leafed leaves, and this glowing concept extends across the lobby festive decor.

-Even if you’re not planning a shopping trip, you can soak up the Christmas spirit from the outside by taking in the festive window displays.
+Even if you’re not planning a shopping trip, stay in onf of our centrally located 5* Serviced apartments so that you can soak up the Christmas spirit from the outside by taking in the festive window displays.
 The big department stores of the West End and Knightsbridge offer a sight that is worth the visit alone.
 For 2018, Selfridges has gone for a Rockin’ Christmas theme and Harvey Nics with Mary Poppins.
 Harrods have created ‘Fantastica’, representing modern Christmas traditions such as a fridge of leftovers (Dolce & Gabbana naturally) and a gigantic plate of roast dinner.
 Fortnum & Mason have gone with depictions of food and drink with a luxurious bent.
 And let’s not forget Liberty which is adorable with line-drawn animals peeking between the wares.

 Most boutique markets, such as Novikov’s Mayfair Christmas Market, run just for the first weekend of December.
 Head to London Bridge, the South Bank or Leicester Square for more permanent installations of Christmas Market.
 These run continuously until the end of the year.
 Expect an onslaught of mulled wine, gluhwein, gingerbread and candy.
 You can pick up artisan Christmas gifts and goodies whilst being entertained by street performers and musicians.
 All encased in a Nordic atmosphere with snow dusted log cabin stalls and twinkling lights.
 These markets are a day out in themselves!